dvalles/Unity-Logcat-Debugging-That-Doesnt-Suck/README.md

 - Make sure you're adb device is connected and running a Unity application
 - In command line, type adb logcat -v time | python logcat_unity.py
 - Or adb logcat -v time | python <Path to logcat_unity.py file> if you're not in the current directory

+# Notes:
+- I've only tested on windows.
+If the file doesn't work on windows or linux, try removing the colorama code.
+It was added for windows specifically